 Hi, I’m Monica (she/her):

 Early in my parenting journey, I felt completely alone.
-Our world became small and isolating, and the outside world often felt unkind and unforgiving to my children, who simply needed understanding, acceptance, and support.
-What they needed was an ally—and so did I. I met other parents through workshops and groups, and in those connections, we found friendship, shared experience, and strength.
-It was through this that I discovered the Nurtured Heart Approach®, which became a turning point for our family.
-It helped us strengthen relationships and begin to move out of crisis, and I could finally see light at the end of the tunnel.
+Our world grew small and isolating, and the outside world often felt unkind and unforgiving toward my children, who simply needed understanding, acceptance, and support.
+What they—and I—needed most was an ally.
+Through connecting with other parents in workshops and groups, I found friendship, shared experience, and strength.
+It was during this time that I discovered the Nurtured Heart Approach®, a turning point for our family that helped us strengthen relationships and move out of crisis.
+For the first time, I could see light at the end of the tunnel.

-Living with mental health challenges and/or raising a child with a disability and gender diversity can be incredibly isolating and lonely - I WANT TO CHANGE THAT!
+Living with mental health challenges, or raising a child with disability and gender diversity, can be isolating and lonely.
+I am here to change that.

 Organisations that I have worked with include: